 Clients have a team that collaborates on the image, which is ultimately finalized by the client.
 It’s fun to create different looks and ideas to present.
 It allows my artistry to flow to create magic.

 What’s a typical session with Kendall like?
 Is it high energy or do you prefer to create a kind of therapeutic atmosphere?

-A session with Kendall is an all-round unique experience.
+A session with Kendall is an all-around unique experience.
 I like to create a clean, clear space with my favorite Diptique candle, bergamot.
 No matter where the client is located, I travel with my candle.
 I also start with a scalp massage after the consultation to release any unwanted tension and stress.
-I follow my client’s vibe and I like to have great conversation about travel, fashion and fitness, as well as self-love topics.
+I follow my client’s vibe and I like to have great conversations about travel, fashion, and fitness, as well as self-love topics.
 That’s an experience with Kendall in his home hair studio, The Living Room.
 Or with his A-list clients.
 I love a great vibe.

 Where do you go to find new inspiration for styles?

 I find a lot of my inspiration from growing up in the church.
 In African American church culture, it’s a fashion show of well-put-together women: hair, make-up, and wardrobe.
 Living in New York City, I see it everywhere on the street and the subway.
 I love to see the Spanish culture, it’s a very glamorous culture that I find inspirational in its bold statements and the bronze hair!